jaureguio/coursesPlayground/javascript/algorithms_dataStructures/JS_alg-DS_masterclass.md

 ## 12. Selection Sort

-Similar to bubble sort, but instead of first placing large value into sorted position, it places small values into sorted position.
+Similar to bubble sort, but instead of start placing large value into sorted position, it places small values into sorted position.

   *Selection Sort Pseudocode*